 The Master of Science in Nursing Program at IU Kokomo is a 39 credit hour curriculum designed to prepare registered nurses with advanced practice nursing knowledge in the areas of nursing education or nursing administration.
-Students will begin their study with classroom-based didactic courses in a hybrid format, building the theoretical and contextual background necessary for advanced nursing practice.
-Students will progress to specific courses in either nursing education or nursing administration.
+Students begin their study with classroom-based didactic courses in a hybrid format, building the theoretical and contextual background necessary for advanced nursing practice.
+Students progress to specific courses in either nursing education or nursing administration.

 The MSN program is comprised of three components: